 Leaving Laos and heading to Cambodia, I didn’t know what to expect.
 I had fallen in love with the beauty of Laos, something that was totally unexpected.
 I’d even considered staying in the country for longer after I’d been offered a job – thanks to the guys at Don Summers!

-But as I stepped foot onto the bus heading to Cambodia I had no idea what to expect from the country.
+As I stepped foot onto the bus heading to Siem Reap I had no idea what to expect.
 From fellow travellers I’d spoken to, I’d got a marmite-like reaction.
-They either loved Cambodia, or hated it.
+They either loved Cambodia or hated it.
 I was eager to explore the country and find out for myself, what it was really like.
-And of course I had my Dutchie friend Demi to join me in Siem Reap 🙂
+And of course, I had my Dutchie friend Demi to join me.

 First stop in Siem Reap: Angkor Wat